 Parents should maintain a keen awareness of their child's total environment.
 Be especially aware of anyone initiating time alone with your child!
-Check sitters and care givers thoroughly.
+Check sitters and care givers background and references thoroughly.

 Talk to your child regularly concerning activities while in the care of others.